Kettle Moraine Lutheran High School: Performing arts center

-Waste Water Treatment
+Waste water treatment

 In 2001, the school built an artificial wetland for waste water management.
 In March 2003, a grant from Toyota Motor Sales allowed the school to install a windmill to aerate the wetlands, potentially increasing the facility's effectiveness.
 The experimental facility is the first of its kind among schools of the upper Midwest.
 The school calls the system "The Green Machine" and uses it for environmental education, allowing the school's Ecology Club to assist in its development and maintenance.

-Solar Energy System
+Solar energy system

 In 2009, the school built a solar panel array consisting of 16 panels mounted on four solar trackers to generate electricity that will help power the school's facilities.
 This system was built in partnership with We Energies, a Power company serving Wisconsin.
 In 2010, phase 2 of the "Let the Sun Shine...Let the Son Shine" solar project was completed, adding 112 more panels on seven trackers.
 In 2011, phase 3, a ground mounted solar array was installed on a hill overlooking the school.
-These solar arrays provide 10-15% of the school's power.
+These solar arrays provide 10–15% of the school's power.

-Weather Station
+Weather station

 The school maintains a weather station as part of the SMART Weathernet on WITI Fox 6 TV in Milwaukee.

-Extracurricular Activities
+Extracurricular activities

 KMLHS has clubs for chess, ecology, the fine arts, German, yearbook, math competitions, and sound and lighting work.
 Those interested in drama can participate in children's theater, forensics, and musicals.
 The school cultivates student leadership through student council, Cross Trainers, National Honor Society, Taste of Ministry programs and Musical Clubs.

-Videography Club
+Videography club

 The Videography club is responsible for recording athletic and music events as well as live streaming them.

 Music

-The KML choirs consist of Traveling Choir (open to grades 10-12 through auditions), Kantorei Choir (grade 9), Concert Choir (tryout choir), and The Echoes (Show Choir).
+The KML choirs consist of Traveling Choir (open to grades 10–12 through auditions), Kantorei Choir (grade 9), Concert Choir (tryout choir), and The Echoes (Show Choir).

 The bands of KML consist of the Concert Band (lower band) and The Wind Symphony (tryout band).
 Other extracurricular bands include Jazz Band, Jazz Combo, Pep Band, and Percussion Ensemble.
 The Percussion Ensemble has played in venues such as the Wisconsin state capitol rotunda in Madison.
 Private instrumental and vocal lessons are also available.
 Students have also formed their own student-led groups such as brass ensembles and flute choirs.